 - training health care workers to better diagnose and treat cancer

 - developing drugs and vaccines that do not require refrigeration, as well as portable cancer screening and treatment clinics

-- studying populations that are known to be at high risk of cancer, including those associated with infections, to formulate cancer control strategies based on identification of the causative agents
+- studying populations that are known to be at high risk of cancer, including cancers caused by infections, to risk reduction strategies

-- studying indigenous plants or products that may have anticancer properties
+- studying indigenous plants or products for possible anticancer properties

-- building and supporting biobanks to manage biospecimens for future research
+- establishing biobanks to manage biospecimens for future research

 Challenges in Global Cancer Research